radarlabs/radar-sdk-android/README.md

 See an example app in `example/`.

-To run the example app, clone this repository, add your publishable API key in `MainActivity.swift`, and build the app.
+To run the example app, clone this repository, add your publishable API key in `MainActivity.kt`, and build the app.

 ## Support